apache/openwhisk-catalog/README.md

 ## Existing packages in catalog

+For more details about how to use packages in the catalog, you can go to the README.md under each package subfolder.

 | Package | Description |
 | --- | --- |
 | [/whisk.system/github](./packages/github/README.md) | offers a convenient way to use the [GitHub APIs](https://developer.github.com/). |